 - Domestically produced and consumed counterfeit and pirated products

-There have been a slew of government initiatives and anti-counterfeiting measures to tackle this growing menace but few have been successful.
+There have been a slew of government initiatives and anti-counterfeiting measures to tackle this growing menace.
+However, few have been successful.

-Having said that, there is an emerging anti-counterfeiting measure that is showing good promise – adding QR Codes on products to verify its authenticity.
-This new system is being used to reduce counterfeiting in a range of products such as groceries, drugs, electronic spare parts, and documents.
+Adding QR Codes on products to authenticate them is an emerging anti-counterfeiting measure.
+This new system is reducing counterfeiting in a range of products such as groceries, drugs, electronic spare parts, and documents.

 How does it work?

-ABC University has received reports that many job seekers are producing fake degrees of the University and duping job providers.
+Say ABC University has received reports that many job seekers are producing fake degrees duping job providers.
 This is a big concern as it is diluting the brand of the University.
 To address this issue, the University decides to adopt the QR Code-based anti-counterfeiting system.

-- The University adds a unique QR Code to each degree of graduating students and builds a digital database of the information of each student with information such as Name, Photo, Batch, University Program, and Grades
+- The University adds a unique QR Code to each degree of graduating students.
+And it also builds a digital database of the information of each student with information such as Name, Photo, Batch, University Program, and Grades

 - The administration also develops a mobile app that has secure access to this database

-- If any stakeholder (parent, job provider, Higher University, etc.) wishes to verify the genuineness of the certificate, they can simply pull out their smartphones, download the University app, and scan the QR Code
+- If any stakeholder (parent, job provider, etc.) wishes to verify the genuineness of the certificate, they can simply pull out their smartphones, download the University app, and scan the QR Code

-- Once the code is scanned, all the student’s information will be displayed on the app
+- Once scanning the QR Code, all the student’s information will be displayed on the app

 - The stakeholder can then verify this with the information on the certificate